2019-2020 FREQUENTLY ASKED QUESTIONS FOR THE LOWELL MILKEN INSTITUTE-SANDLER PRIZE FOR NEW ENTREPRENEURS

 An Eligible UCLA Team Member is a person enrolled at UCLA as a full-time undergraduate or graduate student (including a student in the professional schools) and who is in good standing with his or her school at UCLA.

-An Eligible Law Student is: (a) a third-year student, currently enrolled in the UCLA School of Law, in good standing, and eligible to graduate with a J.D. degree, and LLM degree or S.J.D. degree in May 2019; or (b) a graduate of the UCLA School of Law who was awarded a J.D. degree, an LLM degree or an S.J.D. degree in 2018.
+An Eligible Law Student is: (a) a second or third-year student, currently enrolled in UCLA School of Law, in good standing, and eligible to graduate with a J.D. degree, an LLM degree or S.J.D. degree in May 2020 or May 2021; or (b) a graduate of UCLA School of Law who was awarded a J.D. degree, an LLM degree or S.J.D. degree in 2019.
 Persons who are not enrolled full-time students at UCLA cannot be on a Team unless they qualify as an Eligible Law Student.

 The eligibility requirements will be strictly enforced and Teams will have to make affirmative representations regarding their eligibility.
 Any Team found to have members who are not eligible will be disqualified from the competition.